-I’m gonna cut to the chase: You need a blog.
-The world is changing and moving on without you, and it’s time you had a platform of your own to share your message.
+I'm gonna cut to the chase: You need a blog.
+The world is changing, and it's time you had a platform of your own to share your message.
 The best and easiest way to launch a self-hosted blog is with WordPress.

 These blogs are viewed by an audience of over 400 million people each month — and that's only one place people are connecting online.